We run. And We Care.

 Our own challenge this year is to produce as little waste as possible at the GMM.
 Join us at the start and help us make the world a little better step by step.

-The non-profit MUNICH MARATHON Foundation
+Our Foundation: The non-profit MUNICH MARATHON Foundation

 In Munich, people stick together – that’s why this city is so welcoming, and our marathon has been contributing to social projects in and around Munich every year since its inception.